 Giancarlo Salvestrin was born in 1946 in the small Italian town of Cavaso Del Tomba, approximately 40 kilometres northwest of Venice.
-In the early fifties his parents emigrated to Australia.
+In the early fifties his parents immigrated to Australia.

 After winning a talent quest in 1963, Giancarlo joined his first group The Inturns and he took the stage name Gene Chandler.

 By late 1966, Gene was on the brink of Australian pop stardom.
 He was offered a permanent gig at Sydney's Bowl nightclub, owned by Ivan Dayman who also ran the Sunshine record label.

 Gene's music and family world came crashing down in with one phone call from his mother in early 1967.
 Not only had his father been diagnosed with a brain tumor, but an Army conscription letter had arrived by post that instructed Gene to report to the nearest Army base – in seven days.

 Pacifist Gene was shattered and didn't fancy a one-way ticket to Vietnam, nor did he want to leave his mother alone to nurse his terminally ill father.

 Gene realized quickly that he had to avoid conscription at all costs.
 During this period, draft age males in Australia couldn’t travel abroad without an Army exemption form.
 The one exception to this was to New Zealand.

 A suitably impressed Stebbing signed Gene to a two-year recording contract.